ARTICLE I – Name

 Section 1. – Election

 Officers consisting of President, Vice President, Treasurer, Assistant Treasurer and Secretary shall be elected for a term of one (1) year at the Annual Meeting of the general membership in May and as outlined in these bylaws under Article III, Sec.
 2. Terms of office shall each begin immediately upon the conclusion of the Annual Meeting and last through the close of the Annual Meeting the following year.
 Officers shall be determined by a simple majority vote of the eligible members present at the Annual Meeting of the general membership in May.
 The President should be limited to two consecutive full terms.
-No person may hold more than (1) office at any given time.
+A president may serve one additional consecutive term if no other board member is willing to fill that position.
+No person may hold more than one (1) office at any given time.

 Section 2. – Executive Committee